 Learning Area Nursery Curriculum Overview Reception Curriculum Overview Topic The World Around Me The World Around Me Key Events Sports Day, Transition to Reception/School Sports Day, Moving Up Day PSHE Being my Best Growing and Changing SCARF Being my Best Growing and Changing SCARF PSED Play with others, extending ideas/ Begin to find solutions to conflicts and rivalries.
 Begin to understand how others may be feeling.
 Begin to be independent when dressing.
 Begin to develop friendships.
 Explore school values of friendship, forgiveness and respect.
 Begin to explore new activities across the school.
 E.g. school performances, collective worship.
-Feel resilient and confident in their learning.
-Name and discuss different types of feelings and emotions.
 Learn and use strategies or skills in approaching challenges.
 Understand that they can make healthy choices.
-Name and recognise how healthy choices can keep us well RE Values stories: The Parable of The Lost Sheep, Jonah and the Whale, Noah's Ark Which places are special and why?
+RE Values stories: The Parable of The Lost Sheep, Jonah and the Whale, Noah's Ark Which places are special and why?
 Which stories are special and why?
 Communication & Language Be able to express a point of view and debate when we disagree.
 Attempt to use a wider range of learnt vocabulary, but may still have problems saying some words.
 Start a conversation and continue it for many turns.
 Begin to use talk to organise ourselves and our play.
 Begin to describe events in our own lives.
-Participate in small group, class and 1:1 discussion, offering own id and using recently introduced vocabulary.
+Participate in small group, class and 1:1 discussion, offering own ideas and using recently introduced vocabulary.
 Ask questions to clarify our understanding, answer questions.
+Express our ideas using past, present and future tenses.
 Physical Development Begin to take part in races and simple team games.
 Skip, hop, stand on one leg and hold a pose.
 Begin to travel across or over equipment safely and with control.
 Begin to use a range of different fine motor tools with increasing (Gross Motor) Negotiate space and obstacles safely, with consideration for themselves and others.
 Demonstrate strength, balance and coordination when playing.
 Move energetically, such as running, jumping, dancing, hopping, skipping and climbing.
-(Fine Motor) Use a range of tools competently, safely and confidently including scissors and cutlery.
+(Fine Motor) Use a range of tools competently, safely and confidently, including scissors and cutlery.